Top 11 Things To Know Before Visiting Cambodia

 Any hotel or hostel that you stay at will provide you with complimentary bottles of water, but these are usually no more than 16oz so be prepared to buy more in convenient stores when you are out exploring.

 To be safe, you should even use the bottled water when brushing your teeth.
-We made sure to always put a bottle of water next to the sink first thing when we got to the hotel to make sure we never accidentally used to the tap water to brush our teeth.
+We made sure to always put a bottle of water next to the sink first thing when we got to the hotel to make sure we never accidentally used the tap water to brush our teeth.

 Pack Mosquito Repellent